marley195/marley195-intern-repo/Kanban-Workflow.md

 Identify one way you can improve task tracking in your role.

 - To improve my task tracking i could start by breaking larger features or requests into smaller more defined subtasks.
 This way i could then update their status providing a clearer insight into my progress of their feature.
 This would not only help me but also help my team better estimate the completeion timeline.

+Tasks moved
+- Task: Log quantity modal shouldn't be dismissed by tapping outside the modal. #3236
+- previous status: Dev work in progress.
+- New status: Read for QA